SALON/21. Fractured Memories and Fluid Boundaries

 Materiality and process emerge as focal points in the practices of Mandy Williams and Jannine Smith.
 Williams’ haunting seascapes, printed on coloured acrylic, reflect on themes of loss and recollection, their scratched surfaces evoking the weathered textures of abandoned seaside structures.
 Smith’s nocturnal petrol station images, shot with tungsten film, harness artificial and natural light in a single exposure, conjuring a sense of melancholic timelessness.

-Among the standout contributions, Maria Ahmed and Andrey Gromov offer layered interrogations of photography and history.
+Among the standout contributions, Maria Ahmed and Irina Volkova offer layered interrogations of photography and history.
 Ahmed’s practice embraces the hybrid nature of contemporary image-making, seamlessly integrating collage, stills, and moving images to explore the tension between analogue and digital aesthetics.
 A seasoned bookmaker, her self-published works have been recognised internationally, including nominations for the Images Vevey, Belfast Photofestival, Skinnerboox/Fotografia Europea, and Fiebre awards.
 Her installation in SALON/21 immerses the viewer in a dense, fractured visual universe, where found images collide and coalesce into new narratives.

 As SALON/21 unfolds, it becomes evident that this year’s exhibition is not merely a retrospective of a challenging era but a bold step forward in the dialogue between photography, materiality, and memory.
 The works on display confront us with the fragility of the past, the fluidity of the present, and the boundless possibilities of artistic reinvention.
 In doing so, Photofusion’s milestone anniversary becomes not only a moment of reflection but a powerful assertion of photography’s evolving role in shaping our understanding of the world around us.